Best AT&T cell phone plans 2023

 -

-The AT&T Unlimited Premium plan will get you the best of the best when it comes to phone plans.
-Overall, you'll get unlimited premium data with access to AT&T's rapidly growing 5G network.
-This means no matter how much data you use, you will always get the full speed of the network.
-You'll also have unlimited talk, text, and data in the U.S., Mexico, Canada, and 19 other countries in Central and South America, along with unlimited texting from the U.S. to over 200 countries.
+The AT&T Unlimited Premium plan truly gives you the best of the best when it comes to phone plans.
+You get unlimited premium data with access to AT&T's fast-growing 5G network.
+This means that no matter how much data you use up, you will always get the full speeds on the network.
+You also have unlimited talk, text, and data in the U.S., Mexico, Canada, and 20 other countries in Central and South America, along with unlimited texting from the U.S. to over 200 countries.

-The Unlimited Premium plan also gets you 4K streaming, making it comparable to T-Mobile's top plans.
-With AT&T's plan, you'll get other bonus features such as advanced mobile security and 50GB of mobile hotspot data.
-Unfortunately, once you've used up 50GB of mobile hotspot data, your speeds will slow to 128Kbps, but 50GB is plenty for most people anyway.
+The Unlimited Premium plan also includes 4K streaming, making it comparable to T-Mobile's top plans.
+With this plan, you get other bonus features such as advanced mobile security ('AT&T ActiveArmor'), and 60GB of mobile hotspot data for every line.
+Unfortunately, once you use up your allotted hotspot data, your speeds are reduced to 128Kbps.
+Nonetheless, 60GB should be plenty for most people.

-One drawback of AT&T's Unlimited Premium plan is that it doesn't include taxes and fees, and it doesn't come cheap.
-One line on this plan will cost $85 per month, but signing up for three lines will drop the monthly bill down to $60 per month ($180 total) or $50 per month ($200 total) for four lines.
+One drawback of AT&T's Unlimited Premium plan is that it doesn't include taxes and fees, and it certainly doesn't come cheap.
+One line on this plan will cost you $85.99 per month, but signing for three lines will drop the monthly bill down to $60.99 (for a total of $182.97), or $50.99 per month (for a total of $203.96) if you sign up for four lines.
 Remember that these prices require AutoPay and paperless billing.

-In the end, this is still a great plan for people who need a lot of high-speed data, want to make the most out of an expanding 5G network, appreciate 4K video streaming, and like plenty of hotspot data for Wi-Fi on the go.
-If you're looking for something cheaper, AT&T still has some other plans that will work.
+In the end, this is still a great plan for users who need a lot of high-speed data, want to make the most out of their device(s) on AT&T's expanding 5G network, appreciate 4K video streaming, and like to have plenty of hotspot data for on-the-go use.
+That said, if you're looking for something cheaper, AT&T has quite a few other options.

 (Image credit: AT&T)